 There is increasing public concern that adverse health effects may arise from exposure to radiofrequency (RF) sources, particularly due to the increasing use of mobile and wearable devices with growing radio-communication capabilities such as GSM, Wi-Fi, and Bluetooth.
 This is particularly true with wearables, which are usually worn on the body and sometimes in direct contact with the.
 The primary concern is that the RF electromagnetic fields can be absorbed by tissues of the human body and could potentially lead to carcinogenic or adverse health effects .

-.
-Specific absorption rate (SAR) is a measure of energy absorption by the body from the source being measured when exposed to a transmitting source [2, 3], is defined as the power absorbed per mass of tissue.
-It has units of watts per kilogram (W/kg) and the value is averaged either over the whole body or over stated volume or mass (typically 10g of tissue).
+Since then, dozens of studies have been done to investigate the possible adverse effects of radio-communication devices near the human body with various review articles published.
+Specific absorption rate (SAR) is a measure of energy absorption by the body from the source being measured when exposed to a transmitting source [2, 3], which is defined as the power absorbed per mass of tissue.
+It has units of watts per kilogram (W/kg) and the value is averaged either over the whole body or overstated volume or mass (typically 10g of tissue).
 SAR provides a straightforward means for measuring the RF exposure characteristics of devices, which in most studies are usually mobile phones, due to the increasing prevalence of mobile smartphones.

 Studies in 1998 hypothesize possible effects when the transmitter is in close proximity to the head (brain) .
-However new studies done with Bluetooth transmission at 2.45Ghz with a 100mW normalized radiation power showed SAR values averaging at 0.4W/Kg , and 10µW/kg over 24hours - all well below ICNIRP limits of 2W/Kg and FCC limits of 1.6W/Kg .
-The results of epidemiological studies on mobile phones or broadcasting stations are inconclusive or to have no known direct ill health effects on humans [1, 4-6, 9-24].
+However new studies done with Bluetooth transmission at 2.45Ghz with a 100mW normalized radiation power showed SAR values averaging at 0.4W/Kg , and 10µW/kg over 24 hours - all well below ICNIRP limits of 2W/Kg and FCC limits of 1.6W/Kg .
+The results of epidemiological studies on mobile phones or broadcasting stations are inconclusive or have no known direct ill health effects on humans [1, 4-6, 9-24].

 The SARs for the iPhone 6 models can be found here, whilst future mobile and wearable devices complying with the emission power and SAR value not exceeding 1.6W/Kg would be a suitable design guideline .
-A new generation of tracking and wearable technologies are designed with SAR values of <1W/Kg and will be suitable for long-term deployment in close proximity with humans.
+A new generation of tracking and wearable technologies are designed with SAR values of <1W/Kg and will be suitable for long-term deployment in close proximity to humans.